Demetrius Treadwell: France (2018–2019)

 On July 20, 2018, Treadwell signed with the French team Nanterre 92 for the 2018–19 season.
 Treadwell helped Nanterre reach the 2019 Champions League Quarterfinals, where they eventually were eliminated by Virtus Bologna.

 Return to Israel (2019–2020)

 On July 1, 2019, Treadwell returned to Israel for a second stint, signing a one-year deal with Hapoel Tel Aviv.
 On November 8, 2019, Treadwell has been ruled out for the rest of the season after breaking his tibia during a practice.

 Lithuania (2021)

 On January 17, 2021, he has signed with CBet Prienai of the Lithuanian Basketball League.
 Treadwell played three games and averaged 2.7 points and 2.3 rebounds per game.

 Return to Israel (2021–2022)

 On September 20, 2021, Treadwell signed with Hapoel Ramat Gan Givatayim of the Liga Leumit.

-Puerto Rico (2022–present)
+Puerto Rico (2022)

 On May 2, 2022, he has signed with Piratas de Quebradillas of the Puerto Rican Baloncesto Superior Nacional (BSN).

+Rain or Shine Elasto Painters (2023–2024)

+In November 2023, Treadwell signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) to replace DaJuan Summers as the team's import for the 2023–24 PBA Commissioner's Cup.

+Maccabi Rehovot (2024–present)

+On September 8, 2024, Treadwell signed with the Maccabi Rehovot of the Liga Leumit.